JeffinsonDarmawan/tp/docs/UserGuide.md

     - 3 x Rose (Red)
   Total estimated price = $6.00
 ```
+- `add daisy /q 3 /to For Girlfriend`

 ```
-What can I do for you?
-add daisy /q 3 /to For Girlfriend
 You have successfully added the following:
     - 3 x Daisy (White) -> Bouquet: For Girlfriend
 Here is the list of your saved bouquets: